cawka/cs118-spring2017/project-2.md

     2.5.
 (2.5 pts, public) Client sends a FIN packet after transmitting a file

     2.6.
-(2.5 pts, private) After finishing connection, client responds with ACK for incoming FINs for 2 seconds, dropping packets for this connection afterwards
+(2.5 pts, public) After finishing connection, client responds with ACK for incoming FINs for 2 seconds, dropping packets for this connection afterwards

     2.7.
 (5 pts, private) Client successfully transmits a small file